 Most walls get the usual covering treatment: flat, eggshell, or semi-gloss interior paint.
 And that’s a great thing.
 You can’t go wrong with a nice coat of interior paint.
 But what if you’re interested in wall covering ideas besides the obvious?
 Here you will find some creative ways to cover your wall.

 One way to really make your walls pop with excitement is to cover them with tile from floor to ceiling.
 But consider carefully which wall you will want to use.
 As noted earlier, wall coverings with a high degree of visual interest should be limited to one wall installations.
 Even if you don’t mind the visual overload, you’ll find that multiple walls covered with tile make your room sound hollow.
 So, unless you want your dining room to echo like a locker room, limit it to one wall.

 2. Manufacturer Stone Veneer

 Manmade stone on the inside of your house.
 Manufactured stone veneer, though technically not stone, is so similar to stone that one hesitates to call it “faux.”
 It is composed of Portland cement, aggregates, and iron oxides.
 As such, it has much (but not all) of the heft and durability of real stone.The three major veneer stone manufacturers are El Dorado, Cultured Stone, and Coronado Stone.

 3. Wood Wall Paneling

-Ceilings can be decorated to taste, and there are many fine examples of frescoes and artwork on ceilings especially in religious buildings.
-In the market are different options of ceiling such as acoustical and non acoustical tiles, grid covers, grid kits, and classic.
+Ceilings can be decorated to taste, with different options such as acoustical and non acoustical tiles, grid covers, grid kits, and classic.